Academics & Coursework

 Your undergraduate GPA is one of the primary ways physical therapy schools will evaluate your application for admission.
 Physical therapy schools review your undergraduate transcript and the grades you have earned in your courses as a way to evaluate academic competencies that you have gained.
 Grades are considered to be a reliable predictor of how you will perform in physical therapy school.
 Admissions committees look at your undergraduate transcript for indications of whether you will have the intellectual abilities and self-discipline to succeed in a demanding PT school curriculum.

-We strongly urge freshmen and transfer students to focus on academics and making the transition to challenging IUB coursework.
+We strongly urge first-year and transfer students to focus on academics and making the transition to challenging IUB coursework.
 Strong academic performance is the crucial foundation upon which a successful application is built.
+GPA is not the only factor in admission, but a low GPA cannot be overcome by other factors in admission.

 GPA calculations #